UMWEDU/umw-commencement-sync/_pages/guide.md

 <h4>Diploma Frame Selection</h4>
 A variety of UMW eco-friendly frames are available online through the <a href="https://umw.bncollege.com/shop/umw/products/gifts-accessories/diploma-frames/diploma-frames-40570?parentSubCatIdFlag=true" target="_blank" rel="noopener noreferrer">UMW Bookstore website.</a>
 <h2>Getting your name right!</h2>
-This year, the University of Mary Washington invites you to use NameCoach to make sure your name is pronounced correctly at commencement.
-Just click the link below based on the College from which you will graduate.
-Follow the directions on how to voice-record your name, it's that easy!
-You may also fill out the phonetic spelling of your name while you're on the website.

-<strong>College of Arts and Science</strong>: https://www.name-coach.com/record/UNDERGRADCAS

-<strong>College of Business:</strong> https://www.name-coach.com/record/UNDERGRADCOB
+Mr. Jon Reynolds from the UMW Theater Department will announce your name as your cross the stage at commencement.
+To ensure the correct pronunciation, graduates will be invited to voice-record your name and indicate the phonetic spelling through Name Coach.
+Students may also request a preferred name, different from the printed diploma name, for the ceremony.
+Name Coach will be activated mid-summer.

+&nbsp;

 </div>
 &nbsp;